taytwkim/coco/README.md

 Implement a lexer and a parser for the Fish ("Fortran-ish") programming language.

-Given the specifications of Fish, implement a lexer and parser that generate a valid AST from raw input source.
+Given the specifications of Fish, implement a lexer and parser that generate a valid AST from Fish source.

 We were given a choice between implementing the lexer/parser manually using a combinator-style approach, or using Lex (`ocamllex`) and Yacc (`ocamlyacc`).
 For this assignment, I used the latter.